-In her first season in the Valley, the 'Dogs were one of the West Coast's best at creating runs and likewise limiting opponents as such.
-Her 2013 squad ended the year with a 30-24 mark overall, and its 11-7 MW record was second-best in the conference, only two games behind San Diego State.
+In her first season in the Central Valley, the 'Dogs were one of the West Coast's best at creating runs and likewise limiting opponents as such.
+Her 2013 squad ended the year with a 30-24 mark overall, and its 11-7 MW record was second-best in the conference.

 In NCAA categories, Fresno State stood proudly among the national leaders in triples (12th, 0.31 per game), fielding (24th, .971) and stolen bases (29th, 1.61 p/g).